Youth unemployment: United States

 In the United States, the issue of youth unemployment intersects with racial inequalities, resulting in a more complex crisis.
 There is more pronouncedly high youth unemployment in inner cities of urban areas with high concentrations of poverty, which intersect with high racial minority populations.
 In particular, young Black men are the most vulnerable to youth unemployment.
 The 1965 Moynihan report, published by Daniel Patrick Moynihan, predicted that youth unemployment among young Black men would only continue to increase.
 This prediction remained accurate throughout the 90s and through to the 2000s as well.
 Moynihan attributed this high unemployment to several factors, including employers' reluctance to hire young Black men due to negative stereotypes as well as issues related to low skill levels, delinquency, and a general sense of discouragement toward pursuing employment or higher education among young Black men.

 There are many causes of youth unemployment, and even more emerge when the issue is viewed through the lens of race relations.
 In some cities in the United States, geographic disparities related to urbanization and spatially concentrated poverty have exacerbated the unemployment crisis.
 This issue became more pronounced following the suburbanization of American cities, marked by the migration of middle and high-income (disproportionately white) families to suburbs on the periphery outside the urban core.

 In 2007, before the Great Recession began in the United States, youth unemployment was already at 13%.
 By 2008, this rate had jumped to 18% and in 2010 it had climbed to just under 21%.
 The length of time the youth were unemployed expanded compared to prior recessions.
 Many youth in the United States remained unemployed after more than 12 months of searching for a job.
 This has caused the emergence of a scarred generation.
 An estimated 9.4 million young people aged 16 to 24 in the United States, that is 12.3%, were neither working nor in school.

-As of July 2017, approximately 20.9 million young people aged 16 to 24 were employed in the United States.
-However, youth unemployment remained at 9.6%, a decrease of 1.9% compared to July 2016.
-The unemployment rates within this group varied: young men faced a 10.1% unemployment rate, while young women had a slightly lower rate of 9.1%.
-In terms of ethnicity, the unemployment rate for young whites was 8.0%, for young blacks it was 16.2%, for young Asians it was 9.9%, and for young Hispanics, it was 10.1%.
-By August 2020, youth unemployment had risen to 14.7%, reflecting the economic impact of the COVID-19 pandemic.
+In July 2026, 21.3 million people ages 16 to 24 were employed in the United States.
+Their employment-population ratio was 53.8 percent, while their unemployment rate was 9.1 percent, down from 10.8 percent in July 2025.
+These July figures are not seasonally adjusted because the Bureau of Labor Statistics analysis focuses on the seasonal changes that occur during spring and summer.
 However, by August 2024, young workers began to see significant wage increases.
 In response to difficulties in filling job vacancies, businesses raised wages for teenage workers by 36%, with the average hourly pay reaching $15.68.
 This wage boost helped attract more young people into the workforce, contributing to a reduction in youth unemployment.